vlandham/vis/README.md

 The main vis code is in `src/vis.js` and the data loading is in `src/main.js`.

-I am using babel and browserify - so you can use es6 and `require` as you see fit.
+I am using the webpack babel loader so you can use es6 syntax as you like!